 Being a city girl, I never gave any of these things a single thought.
 My life priorities revolved around shopping, reading and making money.
 My life goal was to become a famous writer and live on a hill station like Ruskin Bond.
 I wanted to travel the world and stay in the most luxurious places.
 I had ‘normal’ dreams luxury roti, luxury kapda and a luxury makaan.

-It is strange how small, inconsequential have a deep impact on your life and they derail the most carefully laid out plans.
+It is strange how small, inconsequential events have a deep impact on your life and they derail the most carefully laid out plans.
 The year was 2010 and the place was Sophia College at Grant Road.
 A friend had dragged me to attend a lecture by Aruna Roy.
 I was prepared to be bored and I had made plans to sneak off in the interval, too.

 A few minutes into the lecture I couldn’t move.
 I couldn’t believe the reality she was presenting to me.
 Surely, it couldn’t be true.
 I mean we were a developing country with a great GDP growth rate.
 People were flourishing, everybody had a cell phone and the malls had such clean washrooms.